 Dr Waiyin Hatton, Chair:

 Waiyin’s belief in giving back to the community is clear in the roles she has taken on over the years.
-She is currently Chair of Court at University of the West of Scotland and also a Board Director for Scottish Chamber of Commerce.
+She is currently Chair of West College Scotland and also a Board Director for Scottish Chamber of Commerce.
 Previous roles include President, Ayrshire Chamber of Commerce; First Chair, Institute of Healthcare Management (Scotland); Chair, former Kilmarnock College; Vice-Chair, Ayrshire College; Board Director, Sportscotland and British Swimming.

 Our AAS Trustees are:

-Pamela Anderson, Nicki Beveridge, Susan Chan, Alistair McKie, Kevin Quinn, Andrew Singleton and Caroline Thomas.
+Pamela Anderson, Nicki Beveridge, Susan Chan, Alistair McKie, Kevin Quinn, Adrian Searle, Andrew Singleton, Gordon Walker and Mandy Yule.